mykealw/fs-journal/quizzes/week06.md

 **12.** What is the Vue method used to create watchable objects such as `state` or `AppState`?
 <!-- enter you answer in the space below -->
 ```
+react and ref.
+React is for full objects whereas ref is for primitive values.

 ```